sajjadghorbani80/WebOnline-Game/README.md

 4. Install node packages and add them to .gitignore
 5. Create Server with ES modual
 6. Create Front-End
-7. Satart to Implementation 1st game (Guessing number)
+7. Start to Implementation 1st game (Guessing number)
 8. Create game service in Back-End
 9. Create route and Get requests
 10. Processing the request and sending the response